 If any of these situations have occurred, you have grounds to terminate your lease and may be able to file a lawsuit in small claims court.

-Also, keep in mind that when a landlord or property manager doesn’t maintain a rental unit and the original tenant can’t use and enjoy the space, constructive eviction laws govern the situation.
+Also, constructive eviction laws govern the situation when a landlord or property manager fails to maintain a rental unit, and the original tenant cannot use and enjoy the space.

-As a tenant, you still have rights that are legally protected.
+As a tenant, you still have legally protected rights.
 Consult an attorney to discuss landlord-tenant laws and your rights.

-Additionally, if you have to break a lease due to military service, you may be able to get out of your lease early without penalty (the Servicemembers Civil Relief Act protects you if you are an active duty service member).
+Additionally, suppose you have to break a lease due to military service.
+In that case, you may be able to get out of your lease early without penalty (the Servicemembers Civil Relief Act protects you if you are an active duty service member).

 Once you’ve exhausted all your options, the last recourse is to pay off the rent for the remainder of your lease period.

-It isn’t always financially feasible for most people.
-Still, it’s the only guaranteed way to avoid paying the penalty for terminating a lease and the possibility of adverse reporting on your credit report.
+Although it isn’t always financially feasible for most people, it’s the only guaranteed way to avoid paying the penalty for terminating a lease and the possibility of adverse credit report reporting.

-If you’re worried about paying everything off at once, discuss with your landlord the possibility of paying off the balance in installments.
+If you’re worried about paying everything off immediately, discuss with your landlord the possibility of paying off the balance in installments.

-For an option that’s less of a drain on your finances, try negotiating with your landlord about paying rent until one of you has found a new renter.
+For a less expensive option, try negotiating with your landlord about paying rent until one of you finds a new renter.

-Stay prepared to hand over the agreed-upon amount of cash to move out, though, because it’s best to always plan for the worst.
+However, stay prepared to hand over the agreed-upon amount of cash to move out because it’s best to always plan for the worst.

 Legal Reasons To Break a Lease Without a Penalty

-It’s essential to be aware of the potential consequences of breaking a lease early.
+It’s essential to know the potential consequences of breaking a lease early.

 While you may not have any other option but to break your lease, you may find yourself:

 - Facing a lawsuit by your landlord – A lease is a legal contract, which means your landlord is within their legal right to pursue you in court for remaining rental payments, as well as damages for loss of income and the cost of finding a new tenant.
-You should avoid this worst-case scenario because it could subject you to hefty fines and fees and adverse reporting to the credit bureaus.
+It would be best to avoid this worst-case scenario because it could subject you to hefty fines and fees and adverse reporting to the credit bureaus.

-- Losing your security deposit – In addition to possible early termination fees, you’ll likely have to forfeit the security deposit you paid when you first moved in.
+- Losing your security deposit – Besides possible early termination fees, you’ll likely have to forfeit the security deposit you paid when you first moved in.
 Be prepared for this loss of money, as it’ll impact your new apartment hunt.

-- Damaging your credit score – Besides all monetary consequences, most renters don’t realize that breaking a lease can negatively affect their credit score.
+- Damaging your credit score—Besides all the monetary consequences, most renters don’t realize that breaking a lease can negatively affect their credit score.
 Landlords and property management groups often report your rental history to credit reporting agencies, and breaking a lease is considered a significant black mark.
 A poor credit score will make it more difficult to rent an apartment in the future.

 Resources for Renters

-Tenant unions – Tenant unions are great resources for tenants to determine the specific state law or laws that govern lease terminations, evictions, and lease agreements.
+Tenant unions – Tenant unions are great resources for tenants to determine the specific state laws or laws that govern lease terminations, evictions, and lease agreements.

 It’s worth contacting a tenant union when you suspect you might have to terminate your lease early.
-These organizations can explain your rights and suggest additional consumer services that might help your situation.
+These organizations can explain your rights and suggest additional consumer services to help your situation.

 Your city or state may be able to provide resources for renters.
 There are also some national resources for renters, such as: